-10 §3-12-11 of this code --------------------------

-- (c) A participating or certified candidate may expend exploratory and qualifying contributions and funds received from the fund only for lawful election expenses as provided in §3-8-9 of this code.
-Moneys distributed to a certified candidate from the fund may be expended only during the nonpartisan judicial primary and general election campaign period for which funds were dispersed.
-Money from the fund may not be used: - (1) In violation of the law; - (2) To repay any personal, family or business loans, expenditures or debts; or - 18 (3) To help any other candidate. - (d) A certified candidate or his or her committee shall return to the fund any unspent and unobligated exploratory contributions, qualifying contributions or moneys received from the fund within 48 hours after the date on which the candidate ceases to be certified. - (1) The date on which the candidate ceases to be certified; or - (2) The date on which the individual loses the primary election or otherwise ceases to be a candidate. - (e) Funds remaining unspent or unobligated after the close of the primary election campaign period may be retained by the candidate for use during the general election campaign period but shall be deducted from the amount the candidate is eligible to receive under subsection (b), section eleven of this article. - (e) (f) A certified candidate or his or her committee shall return to the fund any unspent or unobligated public campaign financing funds no later than five business days after the nonpartisan judicial election. - (f) (g) A contribution from one person may not be made in the name of another person. - (g) (h) A participating or certified candidate or his or her committee receiving qualifying contributions or exploratory contributions from a person not listed on the receipt required by §3-12-8 and §3-12-9 of this code is liable to the State Election Commission for the entire amount of that contribution and any applicable penalties.
+11 (c) A participating or certified candidate may expend exploratory and qualifying 12 contributions and funds received from the fund only for lawful election expenses as provided in 13 section nine, article eight of this chapter.
+Moneys distributed to a certified candidate from the fund 14 may be expended only during the nonpartisan judicial primary and general election campaign 15 period for which funds were dispersed.
+Money from the fund may not be used:

+16 (1) In violation of the law;

+17 (2) To repay any personal, family or business loans, expenditures or debts; or

+18 (3) To help any other candidate.

+(d) A certified candidate or his or her committee shall return to the fund any unspent and unobligated exploratory contributions, qualifying contributions or moneys received from the fund within forty-eight hours after: the

+22 (1) The date on which the candidate ceases to be certified; or

+23 (2) The date on which the individual loses the primary election or otherwise ceases to be

+24 a candidate.

+(e) Funds remaining unspent or unobligated after the close of the primary election campaign period may be retained by the candidate for use during the general election campaign period but shall be deducted from the amount the candidate is eligible to receive under §3-12 11(b).

+(e)(f) A certified candidate or his or her committee shall return to the fund any unspent or unobligated public campaign financing funds no later than five business days after the nonpartisan judicial election.

+32 (f)(g) A contribution from one person may not be made in the name of another person.

+33 (g)(h) A participating or certified candidate or his or her committee receiving qualifying 34 contributions or exploratory contributions from a person not listed on the receipt required by 35 sections eight and nine of this article is liable to the State Election Commission for the entire 36 amount of that contribution and any applicable penalties.

-(h) (i) A certified candidate accepting any benefits under the provisions of this article shall continue to comply with all of its provisions throughout the nonpartisan judicial primary election campaign period and general election campaign period.
+37 (h)(i) A certified candidate accepting any benefits under the provisions of this article shall 38 continue to comply with all of its provisions throughout the nonpartisan judicial election campaign 39 period.

-(i) (j) A participating or certified candidate or his or her financial agent shall provide the Secretary of State with all requested campaign records, including all records of exploratory and qualifying contributions received and campaign expenditures and obligations, and shall fully cooperate with any audit of campaign finances requested or authorized by the State Election Commission.
+40 (i)(j) A participating or certified candidate or his or her financial agent shall provide the 41 Secretary of State with all requested campaign records, including all records of exploratory and 42 qualifying contributions received and campaign expenditures and obligations, and shall fully 43 cooperate with any audit of campaign finances requested or authorized by the State Election 44 Commission.